 As a reminder, here is our shower before...

 1. Install Shelves

-Because we wanted recessed shelving in our shower, we installed the Pro Recessed Shelves from The Tile Ship in between the studs.
+Before you tile a shower everything has to be put into place behind the scenes.
+Because we wanted recessed shelving in our shower, we installed the Pro Recessed Shelves from The Tile Shop in between the studs.

-Ensure that Plumbing is Hooked Up and Working
+2. Ensure Your Plumbing is Hooked Up and Working

 I mentioned in a previous post that we had to reconfigure a bit of our plumbing.
 But before moving on we needed to install a new mixer by soldering the copper piping for the shower head to the new mixer.
 And we also attached the hot and cold water line PEX piping to the new mixture with crimp fittings.
 You can read more about our PEX plumbing system here and read here for an example of how to solder copper piping from another project we did.

-Next we were ready to install our Perma Base Cement Board!
-We used 1/2″ thick cement board for this and boy was it heavy!
-This is definitely a two man job.
+Next, we were ready to install our Perma Base Cement Board!
+We used ½" thick cement board for this and boy was it heavy!
+This is definitely a two-man (or woman) job.
 I am grateful I had my hubby to help with this part, especially in the hard to reach high places.
 We simply installed the cement board on the sides and ceiling of our shower using backer board screws.
-After it was in place we caulked all of the seams with silicone caulk, applied 2″ mesh tape and then covered with a thin layer of thin to help create a solid sturdy surface for the tile to be installed onto.
+After it was in place we caulked all of the seams with silicone caulk, applied 2" mesh tape and then covered with a thin layer of thin to help create a solid sturdy surface for the tile to be installed onto.

 It is important to note that because the shower pan has a slope, smaller tiles should be chosen for the floor otherwise installation will be more complicated.
 We chose Bucak Medley Tumb Cobble #659240 for our floor tile which is a really fun tile that had small enough pieces to be able to account for the slope without needing to make creative cuts.